There was a lot of optimism surrounding Crystal Palace going into the 2024-25 Premier League campaign.

 Having arrived from his boyhood club Blackburn earlier this year, many tipped Adam Wharton for great things, but few foresaw what soon transpired.
 Wharton, comfortable across various midfield positions, alternated between playing in front of Palace’s defence or more centrally.

 His composure and technique earned plaudits and an England call-up, resulting in a 28-minute cameo against Bosnia before making the Three Lions’ full Euro 2024 squad, although he never got onto the pitch.
-Wharton, who turns 21 next February, is expected to see his development accelerate, and who knows where that could take him.
-Wharton has started seven of Crystal Palace’s eight games in the league this season but has underwhelmed, struggling with an injury issue.
-Some fans have called for him to undergo surgery to correct the problem, rather than have him on the pitch with games passing him by.
+Wharton, who recently turned 21, suffered from injuries earlier this season but more recently, his minutes have started increasing again, so expect his development to do the same thing soon.

 Crystal Palace’s set-piece specialists: